04 Euphemia

 “Perhaps Bull and Tulip were fighting over the nightclub?”
 Mittens asked.

 “Maybe.
 But Bull is an alpha.
-Alpha dogs don’t kill over things like night clubs.
+Alpha dogs don’t kill over night clubs.
 With them its always about bitches and hierarchy.”

-Although I found Euphemia’s ennui affected, I had to agree with her words.
+Although I found Euphemia’s ennui affected, I found it difficult to to dispute her words.

 “What did Tulip think about Trouble?”
 Mittens asked.